hellmarbecker/blog/_drafts/aiven-draft.markdown

 ![Query](/assets/2022-07-16-08.jpg)

-The pizza names are all there!
+The pizza names are all there.
+And just like that, we have integrated with Aiven's mTLS secured Kafka service!

 ## Learnings